opf/openproject/docs/user-guide/file-management/file-management-faq/README.md

 ## Why am I not allowed to see/read a certain file in OneDrive/SharePoint?

-it is possible that you lack the necessary permissions to view a certain file.
+It is possible that you lack the necessary permissions to view a certain file.
 In this case please contact your administrator.
 Another explanation may be that you have been removed from a project in OpenProject, which will also mean that you lost your viewing or reading privileges in OneDrive/SharePoint project folders.